Pawel11223/TrueShifter/guide/guide.md

 ##### Support

-If TrueShifter helped you or saved you some time, consider buying me a coffee.
+If TrueShifter helped you, consider buying me a coffee.
 Any support is greatly appreciated!

 [Buy Me a Coffee](https://buymeacoffee.com/weavr)